 TANF-to-SSBG funds will be used to support Adoption Services, Foster Care Services for Children, and Other Child Welfare Services where income for families or income units receiving the services does not exceed 200% of the Federal Poverty Level.
-Activities funded under these service categories include Non-residential Diagnostic and Treatment Services, Recruitment, Assessment and Training of Adoptive and Foster Parents; Adoption Assistance Case Management; Case Planning and Case Management, Preparation for and Participation in Judicial Determinations, and Family Group Conferencing.
+Activities funded under these service categories include Non-residential Diagnostic and Treatment Services, Recruitment, Assessment and Training of Adoptive and Foster Parents; Adoption Assistance and Post-Adoption Case Management; Case Planning and Case Management, Preparation for and Participation in Judicial Determinations, and other services to youth in foster care or former foster care recipients.